ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/tifuun_tsys.rst

 * :math:`\eta_{co}` is the cold optics optical efficiency
 * :math:`\mathfrak{t}` is the atmospheric transmittance, defined as :math:`\mathfrak{t} = \textrm{exp}^{(-\tau_{atm})}.`

-The Noise Equivalent Power is calculated as:
+The Noise Equivalent Power is the square root of the sum of the Poisson noise, bunching (wave) noise and quasiparticle recombination noise and calculated as:

 .. math::
     \mathrm{NEP} = \sqrt{2\,P_\mathrm{KID}\,h\,\nu+2\,P_\mathrm{KID}^2/(n_\mathrm{pol}\Delta \nu)+4\,\Delta_\mathrm{g}\,P_\mathrm{KID}/\eta_{pb}}